OHIO-ECT/ITS-4750-Lab-01/README.md

 -   8.8.8.8

-### Wireshark
+### Wireshark Data

 Wireshark is a packet capture tool available on Linux, Mac and Windows for free.
 This means that it will capture traffic (all or some) that comes to or leaves a NIC on the machine.
 We will be looking at pre-captured data as an example.
 From Blackboard, download the ITL sample file called "Lab 01 - ITLsample.pcap".
 See [ECT Tech Nugget N0.5 Basic Diag Tools 5 Wireshark][Tech Nugget N0.5 Basic Diagnostic Tools 5] for more detail about Wireshark.

-26. Install Wireshark on **[your]** machine, if you don't have it already (http://www.wireshark.org/download.html).
+27. Install Wireshark on **[your]** machine, if you don't have it already (http://www.wireshark.org/download.html).
 Install the current stable release.

-27. Start Wireshark, then open the "Lab 01 - ITLsample.pcap" file using File/Open.
+28. Start Wireshark, then open the "Lab 01 - ITLsample.pcap" file using File/Open.
 Note that you may not get Wireshark to start by double-clicking a capture file.

 ### Wireshark MAC Address Information

-28. In Wireshark the summary lines are the lines of data shown in the top frame of Wireshark.
+29. In Wireshark the summary lines are the lines of data shown in the top frame of Wireshark.
 To select a packet, click anywhere on the summary line.

-29. Scroll down to packet 58.
+30. Scroll down to packet 58.
 This machine is trying to match the IP address 132.235.233.254 to the corresponding Ethernet (MAC) address using the ARP protocol.
 The next packet (59) contains the answer, right on the summary line in the top Wireshark window.

 ### Wireshark Filtering for DNS Information

-30. Look for packets that use the Domain Name System (DNS).
+31. Look for packets that use the Domain Name System (DNS).
 Scrolling down the file looking is an option, but it is pretty large.
 Instead, look for the "Filter" text box near the top of the window, and type the letters dns into the field.
 The field should turn green showing that this is a valid filter.
 Click the "Apply" button.
 To reset the view, use the "Clear" button.

-31. In the filtered view, look for a "query" (not a "query response") that has an info field containing:
+32. In the filtered view, look for a "query" (not a "query response") that has an info field containing:

     `Standard Query 0x0a44 A miles.its.ohiou.edu`

-32. In the "View" menu, select "Expand All".
+33. In the "View" menu, select "Expand All".
 Notice that the middle frame expands the packet data to show **[a lot]** of detail.

-33. To get packet detail needed into a format where portions of it are can be used in a lab report use File -> Export Packet Display -> As Plain Text...
+34. To get packet detail needed into a format where portions of it are can be used in a lab report use File -> Export Packet Display -> As Plain Text...

-34. In the dialog window the pops up, pick "Selected packet" in the "Packet Range" section.
+35. In the dialog window the pops up, pick "Selected packet" in the "Packet Range" section.
 Under Packet Format, Packet summary line and usually the "As Displayed" option on the right side needed as well.

-35. Select a location and name for the file.
+36. Select a location and name for the file.
 Pressing Save will create a TEXT output of that file for use in a lab report.
 The packet text output may need some formatting inside Word.

-36. See Wireshark export guide on ITL class Blackboard site for more detail about how to export data for a lab report.
+37. See Wireshark export guide on ITL class Blackboard site for more detail about how to export data for a lab report.

 ### Create a GitHub account
-37. The repo that you are viewing this document on a public Github repo (which is how you can view it now).
+38. The repo that you are viewing this document on a public Github repo (which is how you can view it now).
 However, **all other labs will not be public.** Create a GitHub account.
 Use your OHIO email address.

-38. Send an email to the course instructors with the new GitHub username.
+39. Send an email to the course instructors with the new GitHub username.

-39. You will be unable to access any further labs until you create the GitHub account.
+40. You will be unable to access any further labs until you create the GitHub account.

 ### Lab Report Template

-40. Download and review the template MS-Word (.docx) file that is part of this GitHub repo.
+41. Download and review the template MS-Word (.docx) file that is part of this GitHub repo.
 Use it as a template for how lab reports should be written.
 It won't answer EVERY question, but it should prove to be a good guide and starting point.

-41. Install DrawIO from https://www.diagrams.net or use the web version.
+42. Install DrawIO from https://www.diagrams.net or use the web version.
 The desktop version is a bit more full featured and does not require a network connection to use.

-42. Download and review the template Diagrams.net AKA DrawIO (.drawio) file that is part of this GitHub repo.
+43. Download and review the template Diagrams.net AKA DrawIO (.drawio) file that is part of this GitHub repo.
 Use it as a basic template for diagraming for labs.
 The template diagram will not have everything in it for every lab (a few labs don't have a Network Diagram).
 Again, it's a good starting point.

-### Ethernet Card Data

-43. Using one of the following commands `ip a` / `nmcli` / `ipconfig /all` outputs **create a table** that correlates output from each of these commands:

-    a.
-All interface names

-    b.
-All IP addresses (ignore IPv6 for now)

-    c.
-All IP address masks (ignore IPv6 for now)

-    d.
-All IP broadcast addresses (ignore IPv6 for now)

 ### [Toolkit] Network Diagnostic and Debugging